Accessing Your Data Using Python

 You have two options:

-1. You can click on "getting_started" and then open "Start_Here.ipynb" which will open the cookbook within crunchr.
+1. You can click on "getting_started" and then open "Start_Here.html" which will open the cookbook within crunchr.
 Then you can click on the link to this notebook and run the following code right within crunchr!

 OR